wanghailei/study_ror/active_support.md

 ## Concern

 A concern in Rails is a module that allows you to extract common code from multiple models, controllers, or other classes into a reusable unit.
 Concerns are an implementation of the mixin pattern, built using Ruby modules, and are a core part of Rails' approach to code organization and reuse.

+Concerns make large controllers or models easier to understand and manage.
+This also has the advantage of reusability when multiple models (or controllers) share the same concerns.

+A concern is only responsible for a focused subset of the model's responsibility.

+The `ActiveSupport::Concern` gives us a simpler way to include them.

 ### Key Features of Concerns